CS-433/ml-project-2-mediterranean_os/README.md

 - `BATCH_SIZE`: the size of the mini-batches used by the model during training, smaller mini-batches reduce computational cost but can impact performance.
 - `NUM_EPOCHS`: number of training cycles the model will go through.
 - `LEARNING_RATE`: controls the step size at which the optimization algorithm updates model weights during training.
+- `MASSACHUSSETS`: It is a boolean.
+When true, the model is trained with an added 46 pictures taken randomly from the [Massachussets dataset](https://www.kaggle.com/datasets/balraj98/massachusetts-roads-dataset/data), which are located in the training_extra directory.

 **Choosing different models:**
 Different models can be trained and later used to make predictions, the available models can be found in `/models`.
 Changing the model can be done by importing the model in `train.py` and using it at the top of the `main()` function in `train.py`.: